 Being a work at home Mum I’m a bit of a barefoot girl at home but I need to rectify this and buy some ‘house shoes’ (I think slippers would be too warm for me) so that I can wear them around the house too.
 At the moment I have been wearing my Uggs with my orthotics in but my feet are roasting by the end of the day.

 Since wearing my orthotics I have noticed that my posture has improved, my knees no longer roll inwards, my hips point forwards and I don’t hunch forwards as I used to.
-All in all, I’m looking forward to being a happier, healthier pain-free version of me.
+All in all, I’m looking forward to being a happier, healthier pain-free version of myself.
 And the best bit is that my ¾ length orthotics are suitable to wear in my trainers so from January I can finally start running again but hopefully this time without any sprained ankles.
 No excuses, I’m planning on making 2017 the year I get fit again!